splunk/splunk-operator/docs/_configuration/AppFramework.md

 Splunk apps and add-ons deployed or installed outside of the App Framework are not managed, and are unsupported.

+{: .note }
-Note: For the App Framework to detect that an app or add-on had changed, the updated app must use the same archive file name as the previously deployed one.
+For the App Framework to detect that an app or add-on had changed, the updated app must use the same archive file name as the previously deployed one.

 ## Examples of App Framework usage
 Following section shows examples of using App Framework for both remote data storages.
 First, the examples for S3 based remote object storage are given and then same examples are covered for Azure blob.
 The examples in both the cases have lot of commonalities and the places they differ are mainly in the values for `storageType`, `provider` and `endpoint`.
 There are also some differences in the authoriziation setup for using IAM /Managed Identity in both remote data storages.

-### Examples of App Framework usage

-#### How to use the App Framework on a Standalone CR
+### How to use the App Framework on a Standalone CR

 In this example, you'll deploy a Standalone CR with a remote storage volume, the location of the app archive, and set the installation location for the Splunk Enterprise Pod instance by using `scope`.